Average-case Speedup for Product Formulas

+We can control the p-norm with the low-particle subspace, which we care about, with the product state, which we can calculate. \begin{prop} For any operator $\vF$,

+\end{prop} Note the factor $\poly(n,m)$ is mild since they are suppressed as long as $p\gtrsim \log(\poly(n,m))$. \begin{proof}[Proof of Proposition~\ref{prop:projector_to_product}] By Stirling's approximation, the operators obey positive semi-definite order

-where the $\poly(n,m)$ factors are suppressed as long as $p\gtrsim \log(\poly(n,m))$.
-The first inequality, proved below, is that weighted norms are monotone w.r.t the state.
-In our Trotter application, the Hamiltonian is often particle number preserving and the following becomes trivial.
-But for potential applications in other contexts, we include a quick proof when $\vO$ and $\vrho$ is not commuting. \begin{fact}[monotonicity of weighted p-norm] For $\vrho \ge \vsigma \ge 0$ (presumably not normalized),
+This gives the advertised result by Fact~\ref{fact:mono_weight}. \end{proof} Fact~\ref{fact:mono_weight}, proved below, is that weighted norms are monotone w.r.t the state.
+In our application for Trotter error, the Hamiltonian is often particle number preserving, and the following becomes trivial.
+But for potential applications in other contexts, we include a quick proof when the operator $\vF$ and state $\vrho$ are not commuting.